RobotecAI/agentic-mobile-manipulator/docs/setup_hil.md

 ### Build llama.cpp

 > [!TIP]
 > In this example, Vulkan is used as the backend.
 Choose the appropriate backend based on your setup.
-For more information see [llama.cpp documentation](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md).
+For more information, see the [llama.cpp documentation](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md).

 ```shell
 cd ${DEMO_ROOT}